Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Introduction

-The use of artificial velocities and accelerations within numerical integrators is powerful when tight control of planets' orbital evolution is desired.
-An example application is a chaotic evolution where minuscule changes to the initial parameters can produce a vastly different final configuration.
+{This planetary instability model is characterized by a chaotic evolution where minuscule changes to the initial parameters can produce a vastly different final configuration.
 Such chaos hinders the exploration of a large parameter space because the final outcomes are unpredictable.
-For example, in the well-studied planetary instability model of the outer solar system, a chaotic, planet-planet scattering phase is followed by a damping phase where the planetesimal disk is responsible for damping Neptune's and Uranus' eccentricities and migrating the planets outward.
 For this type of simulation, hundreds of runs are necessary just to get one that qualitatively matches the current planet configuration, making this a computationally expensive problem \citep[e.g.][]{Tsiganis:2005,Levison2008,Clement2018,deSousa:2020}.
 Individual control of the planets' orbital elements is useful here in allowing exploration of a larger parameter space \textit{after} the chaotic phase.
-While it is unphysical for the orbital elements to evolve independently (eccentricity and semimajor axis are coupled, for example), the use of this tool is appropriate when the orbits' time evolution due to a physical process is known through analytical derivations and/or existing full N-body simulations.
-In this case, the time evolution of the eccentricity and semimajor axis of the planets due to angular momentum and energy exchange with the planetesimals is well-characterized by a function.
-Gravitational interactions between planetesimals and planets—Neptune in particular—sculpt the outer regions of the planetesimal disk over million and billion-year timescales.
-To rigorously compare simulations with observations, the final outcome of the planets must match their current observed orbits, where the possibility of such an evolution can be assessed by comparing the particle disk configuration to the dynamical structure of TNOs.
+For example, instability models typically include some amount of planetesimal-driven migration and dynamical friction after the instability phase to push planets toward a configuration that is more similar to the current configuration of the solar system (see Section \ref{sec:application}).
+Both of these physical processes are due to interactions between planetesimals and a planet, and their effect on the semimajor axis and eccentricity {of that planet} can be emulated by known functions in the simulation. {Because the planets are no longer having direct, scattering interactions,} we {can exert} more control to {fictitiously} evolve planets' orbits and can explore parameter space.
+While it is unphysical for the orbital elements to evolve independently (eccentricity and semimajor axis are coupled, for example), fictitiously evolving planets' orbits is appropriate when the orbits' time evolution due to a physical process is known through analytical derivations and/or existing full N-body simulations.
+To rigorously compare these simulations with observations, the final outcome of the planets must match their current observed orbits, where the possibility of such an evolution can be assessed by comparing the particle disk configuration to the dynamical structure of TNOs.
 Even in simulations where planet-planet scattering is not a major driver, planets often still need an extra push to arrive at the necessary location for detailed comparisons with observations.
+Lastly, individual control of planet's evolution is useful when one is interested in isolating the impact of gravitational interactions between specific bodies while avoiding other interactions that are also at play.
+An interesting outcome of evolving planets individually is noticing that eccentricity damping of one planet can cause another planet's eccentricity to decline due to their secular coupling, as seen in \citet{Levison2011,Greenberg2013,Hansen2015}.}